SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

     /irodsVault/home/alice/lewiscarroll/book-aliceInWonderland/aliceInWonderland-EN.txt.utf-8
 ```

-We will use this command quite often today to see what happens with files upon replication.
+We will use this command quite often today to see what happens with files upon
-With this command you see where the file is stored on the iRODS server.
+replication.
+With this command you see where the file is stored on the iRODS
+server.

 - *alice* is the data owner.
 - *0* is the index of this replica.
-The number only refers to replicas in one iRODS zone and can be used to automatically trim the number of replicas or create new ones in case one got lost.
+The number only refers to replicas in one
+  iRODS zone and can be used to automatically trim the number of replicas or
+  create new ones in case one got lost.
 - *demoResc* is the resource on which the data is stored.
-Resources can refer to certain paths on the iRODS server or other storage servers and clusters.
+Resources can refer
+  to certain paths on the iRODS server or other storage servers and clusters.

-* The next entry is the time of the upload and the file name.
+- The next entry is the time of the upload and the file name.
-* The following entry is the checksum, in our case it is an MD5 checksum.
+- The following entry is the checksum, in our case it is an MD5 checksum.
-* The last entry is the physical path of the data, in our case the data lies on the iRODS server.
+- The last entry is the physical path of the data, in our case the data lies on
+  the iRODS server.

 ### Exercise (5 min)

-Data can be downloaded from iRODS to your local machine with the command *iget*.
+Data can be downloaded from iRODS to your local machine with the command
+*iget*.
 Explore the command *iget* to **store the data in you home directory**.
-Do **not overwrite** your original data and **verify checksums**!
+Do **not overwrite** your original data and do **verify checksums**!

 ## iRODS federations (10 min)